 Satisfactory Academic Progress

 Marist College is implementing new regulations for Satisfactory Academic Progress (SAP) effective with the 2011-2012 academic year.
 Please feel free to contact the Office of Student Financial Services if you have questions or concerns regarding the new SAP regulation.

 We welcome any feed back you may have regarding our new self service system.
 Please take a moment to complete our student financial services survey.

 Marist College Student Accident and Sickness Insurance Plan

 The Marist College Student Accident and Sickness Insurance Plan is designed in cooperation with the Allen J. Flood Companies, Inc, the Plan Administrator.
 Please review the Marist College Accident and Sickness Brochurefor important information regarding policy coverage and benefits.
-The $1,410 insurance plan fee must be waived online prior to the August 1, 2014 deadline for the 2014-2015 academic year.
+The $1,669 insurance plan fee must be waived online prior to the deadline each year.
 No waivers will be accepted after this date.
 Frequently Asked Questions

 What would happen to your tuition if you withdraw for an unexpected illness, injury or mental health condition?
 Protect your college investment with Tuition Refund Insurance.
 It offers up to a 100% refund of covered education expenses, up to the policy limit, for students forced to withdraw for covered medical reasons.

 Enroll today at https://www.gradguard.com/school-search or call our Tuition Refund Insurance provider at (877) 556-3984.